mad-lab-fau/tpcp/example_data/ecg_mit_bih_arrhythmia/README.md

 The data here was converted from the original files into csv-files or pickle files to make them easier to read without additional tools.

-This is example data to show general capibilities of the tcpc library and should not be used as actual test data for any ECG related algorithms.
+This is example data to show general capabilities of the tcpc library and should not be used as actual test data for any ECG related algorithms.
 Use the original database for that!